Alopez6991/Drone_AVL_UNR/getting_the_drone_set_up.md

 * ``ls``

 # Mocap to DroneComp
-go to the below repo and clone it into your catkin workspace.\
+go to the below repo and clone it into your catkin workspace.on the DroneComp\
 https://github.com/Alopez6991/ros_vrpn_client
 - ``cd``
 - ``cd catkin_ws/``